-Oracle bone script 甲骨文 Jiǎ gǔ wén
+Oracle bone script 甲骨文 Jiǎ gǔ wén ancient Chinese writing

 One of the turning points in the appreciation of ancient Chinese culture came at the turn of the twentieth century.
-Up until then it was common for Western scholars to consider that Chinese language and history was relatively late in development - that it really only got started with the Qin dynasty in 221BCE and so the Mediterranean and Middle Eastern civilizations were older, some went so far as to suggest that Chinese Civilization was an offshoot of a Middle Eastern culture.
+Up until then it was common for western scholars to consider that Chinese language and history was relatively late in development - that it really only got started with the Qin dynasty in 221BCE and so the Mediterranean and middle-eastern civilizations were older, some went so far as to suggest that Chinese civilization was an offshoot of a middle-eastern culture.
 The analysis of the Oracle bones in the 1920s changed all that.
 Not only had China an advanced written language stretching back nearly four thousand years but the early historical records that had been considered largely ‘legendary’ were shown to be surprisingly accurate.

 Discovery of oracle bones

 In 1899 Wáng Yìróng ➚ 王懿荣 noticed markings on bone fragments he had bought in a Beijing shop for grinding up to make a traditional medicine potion.
 These were called ‘dragon bones’ 龙骨 Lóng gǔ - like many other old bones and fossils to denote their antiquity and supposed medical efficacy.
 A collection of the diagrams of the marks was then published by the noted Chinese scholar and politician Wang Guowei ➚ 王国维 in 1903.
 This stimulated worldwide interest and many more bones and some bronzes came onto the market that had been dug up by the locals.